Types of Users in the Organization

-The users in an organisation are classified into three types:
+The users in an organization are classified into three types:

-- Organisation owner - Has full control over the organisation, including user and permission management.
+- Organization owner - Has full control over the organization, including user and permission management.

-- Admin User - Created by the organisation owner to manage standard users and assign permissions.
+- Admin User - Created by the organization owner to manage standard users and assign permissions.

 - Standard user - Has restricted access and cannot manage users or permissions.

-An organisation owner (org owner) will have full authority over an organisation and all the modules and can add other standard or org owner-type users.
-An organisation must have at least one org owner.
+An organization owner (org owner) will have full authority over an organization and all the modules and can add other standard or org owner-type users.
+An organization must have at least one org owner.

 The org owners can perform the following: